 - (a) No action of a panel sets a precedent.
-Each case must be decided upon its own merits and upon the circumstances of the case. - (b) The concurring vote of 75 percent of the members of a panel is necessary to reverse any decision of an administrative official, or to decide in favor of an applicant on any matter which the board is required to pass under a zoning ordinance.
+Each case must be decided upon its own merits and upon the circumstances of the case. - (b) The concurring vote of 75 percent of the members of a panel (at least four members) is necessary to reverse any decision of an administrative official, or to decide in favor of an applicant on any matter which the board is required to pass under a zoning ordinance.
 If such an application does not receive the concurring vote of 75 percent of the members of a panel, the case is construed as denied with prejudice.

-- (c) A decision of a panel may be reconsidered only by the same makeup of the panel that made the decision.
-The motion to reconsider may be made only on the same day the vote was taken, and only by a member who voted with the prevailing side. - (d) Once a decision of a panel is appealed to district court, it may not be reconsidered or rescinded, unless the case is remanded by the district court. - (e) The decisions and official records of the board and panels are public records.
+- (c) Reconsideration.
+The following rules apply for a motion to reconsider. - (1) A [decision of a panel may be reconsidered only by the same makeup of the panel that made the decision.
+The] motion to reconsider may be made at the same meeting [only on the same day] the vote was taken, and only by the same makeup of the panel that made the decision [a member who voted with the prevailing side]. - (2) A motion to reconsider may be made and second by any member of the panel regardless of their initial vote on the time and requires a simple majority vote.
+If the time for reconsideration of a case has expired, the panel may not change or modify its decision unless a new application is filed or the case is referred back to the panel. - (3) An item may not be twice reconsidered, except by unanimous consent. - (d) Once a decision of a panel is appealed to district court, it may not be reconsidered or rescinded, unless the case is remanded by the district court. - (e) The decisions and official records of the board and panels are public records.

-Section 13.
+Section 14 [3].
 Two-Year Limitation.

-- (a) Except as provided in Subsections (b) and (c), after a final decision is reached by a panel, no further applications may be considered on the matter decided for that property for two years from the date of the final decision. - (b) If a panel renders a final decision of denial without prejudice, the two-year limitation is waived. - (c) A property owner may apply for a waiver of the two-year limitation in the following manner: - (1) The applicant shall submit his request in writing to the board administrator.
+- (a) Except as provided in Subsections (b) and (c), after a final decision is reached by a panel, no further applications may be considered on the matter decided for that property for two years from the date of the final decision. - (b) If a panel renders a final decision of denial without prejudice, the twoyear limitation is waived.

+- (c) A property owner may apply for a waiver of the two-year limitation in the following manner: - (1) The applicant shall submit his request in writing to the board administrator.
 The board administrator shall inform the applicant of the date on which his request shall be considered and shall advise the applicant of his right to appear before the panel to which the matter has been assigned. - (2) A panel may waive the time limitation if there are changed circumstances regarding the property sufficient to warrant a new hearing.
 A simple majority vote is required to grant the request.
 If a rehearing is granted, the applicant shall follow the appeal procedure.

-Section 14.
+Section 15 [4].
 Amendments to Rules of Procedure.

-These rules may be amended by a simple majority vote of the members present at a meeting of the entire board, or at separate meetings of all three panels.
-Amendments approved by panels sitting separately shall not become effective until they are approved by the third panel.
+These rules may be amended by a simple majority vote of the members present at a meeting of the entire board, or by a majority vote of the members of all three panels at separate meetings [of all three panels].
+Amendments approved by the entire board or by the panels sitting separately shall not become effective once approved by the city council [until they are approved by the third panel].